xmusphlkg/CNIDS/Report/information/SARS-CoV.md

-Severe Acute Respiratory Syndrome Coronavirus (SARS-CoV) is the virus responsible for the outbreak of Severe Acute Respiratory Syndrome (SARS) that first emerged in Guangdong province of southern China in November 2002.
-The SARS outbreak of 2002-2003 was a pivotal moment in the history of emerging infectious diseases, as it marked the first severe and readily transmissible new disease of the 21st century.
+SARS-CoV refers to the Severe Acute Respiratory Syndrome coronavirus, which is the virus responsible for the SARS outbreak of 2002-2003.
+Below is a comprehensive overview of its epidemiology, including historical context, transmission routes, affected populations, key statistics, risk factors, and its global impact.

 **Historical Context and Discovery:**
-SARS-CoV is a novel coronavirus (CoV) that was not previously identified in humans.
-In early 2003, after the spread of the disease to various countries, the World Health Organization (WHO) issued a global alert.
-The virus was identified in April 2003, and a network of laboratories collaborated to share information which led to the rapid identification of the etiology of SARS.

-**Global Prevalence and Transmission Routes:**
-The SARS outbreak affected 26 countries and resulted in more than 8,000 cases.
-The overall mortality rate was estimated to be about 10%, with over 770 deaths worldwide.
-Human-to-human transmission of SARS-CoV occurred primarily through respiratory droplets produced when an infected person coughs or sneezes.
-Direct contact with infected surfaces and objects (fomites) as well as fecal-oral routes were also implicated.
+- The SARS-CoV outbreak started in November 2002 when the first cases were identified in the Guangdong province of southern China.
+- The causative agent was identified as a novel coronavirus in 2003 and was later named SARS-CoV.
+- The virus jumped from animals to humans, with horseshoe bats suspected to be the natural reservoir and masked palm civets as the intermediate hosts.

+**Global Prevalence:**
+- SARS-CoV quickly spread to 26 countries around the world before it was contained in July 2003.
+- There were 8,098 reported cases of SARS, with 774 confirmed deaths, leading to a case-fatality rate of approximately 9.6%.
+- The outbreak was predominantly contained to East Asia and Canada in terms of significant clusters of cases.

+**Transmission Routes:**
+- SARS-CoV was primarily transmitted through respiratory droplets.
+- The virus could also spread by touching contaminated surfaces and then touching the face, which includes the mouth, nose, or eyes.
+- Droplet transmission required close contact, typically within one meter of a person who is coughing or sneezing.
+- Aerosol-generating procedures in healthcare settings have also led to airborne transmission.

 **Affected Populations:**
-SARS affected individuals of various age groups, and the risk increased with age.
-Health care workers were particularly at risk due to their close contact with patients.
-Factors such as underlying health conditions and immunosuppression were also associated with more severe outcomes.
+- Healthcare workers represented a significant proportion of SARS cases due to their close contact with patients.
+- Individuals with underlying health conditions, the elderly, and the immunocompromised were more susceptible to severe disease and death.

 **Key Statistics:**
-- More than 8,000 reported cases.
-- Around 10% case fatality rate.
-- Disproportionate impact on health care workers.
-- Incubation period typically 2 to 7 days, but could be as long as 10 days.
+- The World Health Organization (WHO) provided regular updates on case and death counts during the outbreak.
+- The majority of cases were in mainland China and Hong Kong.
+- The high basic reproduction number (R0) of 2-4 suggested the potential for rapid spread in the absence of control measures.

-**Major Risk Factors:**
+**Major Risk Factors for Transmission:**
-- Close person-to-person contact with symptomatic individuals, especially in health care settings.
+- Close contact with symptomatic individuals, particularly in healthcare settings.
-- Exposure to aerosolized respiratory secretions.
-- Living with or caring for a SARS patient.
+- Exposure to wet markets selling live animals in China was identified as a significant risk factor for initial zoonotic transmission.
-- Travel to affected areas during the outbreak.
+- Travel to affected regions contributed to the international spread of the virus.
-- Superspreader events, where one individual transmits the virus to a disproportionately large number of contacts.
+- Poor infection control practices increased nosocomial transmission.

 **Impact on Different Regions and Populations:**
-- Asia was the hardest-hit continent during the SARS outbreak, with the majority of cases occurring in Mainland China, Hong Kong, Taiwan, and Singapore.
-- Canada experienced a significant outbreak, with Toronto being the epicenter of the country's cases.
-- Different demographics, such as the elderly and those with comorbidities, experienced higher morbidity and mortality.

-Following the outbreak, international guidelines and health regulations were tightened to better monitor and respond to respiratory illnesses with potential for global spread.
-Screening and isolation procedures in airports and hospitals played a fundamental part in curtailing the disease.

-It is important to differentiate SARS-CoV from other coronaviruses, such as SARS-CoV-2, which is responsible for the coronavirus disease 2019 (COVID-19) pandemic beginning in late 2019.
-While they share similarity in their genetic material and disease manifestations, their epidemiological characteristics differ considerably, with SARS-CoV-2 having a much broader global impact than SARS-CoV.

-After the containment of the 2002-2003 SARS outbreak, no cases of SARS have been reported worldwide.
-The success in controlling the SARS epidemic was the result of effective international collaboration, stringent infection control practices, and public health measures, including the utilization of quarantine.
-The lessons learned from the SARS outbreak have been crucial in shaping responses to subsequent infectious disease threats, including the COVID-19 pandemic.
+- Asia bore the brunt of the epidemic with the highest absolute case numbers, largely due to the density of urban populations and the intersection of humans with animal vectors.
+- Toronto, Canada was notably affected outside of Asia, experiencing a significant outbreak that profoundly impacted their health system and communities due to nosocomial spread.
+- Variations in prevalence rates were seen based on the capacity of public health response, travel patterns, and socio-economic factors.

+**Prevention and Control Measures:**
+- The control of the SARS outbreak was largely due to effective public health interventions, such as case detection and isolation, quarantine measures, travel advisories, and community engagement.
+- No SARS-CoV vaccine was created as the virus was contained before one became necessary.
+- After the containment of the outbreak, surveillance and research continued to prepare for the possibility of the virus re-emerging and to inform the response to future similar epidemics, like the later COVID-19 pandemic which was caused by SARS-CoV-2, a related betacoronavirus.

+It’s worth noting that since its containment in 2003, there have been no known cases of SARS-CoV transmission anywhere in the world.
+The epidemiology of SARS-CoV is a foundational case study that has informed responses to similar outbreaks, including Middle East Respiratory Syndrome (MERS-CoV) and the global response to the novel coronavirus, SARS-CoV-2, which caused the COVID-19 pandemic.